erencice/multiple-linear-regression/README.md

-# Multiple Linear Regression Analysis: Predicting Sales Using TV and Radio
+# Multiple Linear Regression Analysis: Predicting Sales with Promotion Data

 This project aims to build and analyze a multiple linear regression model to predict sales (`Sales`) based on TV and Radio advertising budgets.